evannetwork/api-blockchain-core/docs/contracts/container.rst

 Add verifications to this container; this will also add verifications to contract description.

-Due to the automatic expansion of the contract description, this function can only be called by the container owner.
+If the calling account is the owner of the identity of the container

+- the description will is automatically updated with tags for verifications
+- verifications issued with this function will be accepted automatically

 See interface ``ContainerVerificationEntry`` for input data format.